Night of Power: Date

-The specific date of Laylat al-Qadr is not mentioned in the Quran.
+The specific date of Laylat al-Qadr is not detailed in the Quran.
 Muhammad said God told him the exact date in a dream, but as he went to tell his companions about it, he saw two people fighting and God made him forget the date.

 According to the Islamic calendar, an Islamic day begins at Maghrib prayer (sunset).
 The Night of Power thus spans Maghrib to Fajr prayer the following dawn.

 Sunni Islam

-Sunni Muslims believe Laylat al-Qadr is most likely one of the odd-numbered nights among the last ten of Ramadan (i.e., the 21st, 23rd, 25th, 27th, or 29th).
+Sunni Muslims believe Laylat al-Qadr is most likely one of the odd-numbered nights in the last ten nights of Ramadan (i.e. the 21st, 23rd, 25th, 27th, or 29th).
 Some scholars opine the odd-numbered night falling on a Friday is the year’s Laylat al-Qadr.